LaunchCodeEducation/gis-devops/ACE.md

 > Expect to use these minimally and/or be prepared to provide support for these topics

 > given starter code / commands, detailed instructions

+# Outgoing ACE

+> for outgoing expectations (hiring managers, prospective training clients)

+Rate each topic according to the minimum desired level for a junior devops engineer position.
+For each question the ACE system can be used to describe the desired level.

+Autonomy
+- conversational in fundamental concepts and terminology
+- has independent or minimally guided practical experience
+- capable of independently learning and applying related topics or technologies
+- needs minimal to no support in day-to-day tasks

+- Competency:
+- understands fundamental concepts and terminology
+- has some or guided practical experience
+- capable of learning and applying related topics or technologies with support of a mentor
+- needs some guidance in day-to-day tasks

+Exposure:
+- understands fundamental concepts and terminology but may need refreshing
+- has little or no unguided practical experience
+- requires mentorship and isolated practice for further learning and application
+- needs guidance and 1-on-1 review in day-to-day tasks